Aimeedeer/meal-swap/README.md

 _Brian's thoughts_:
 So good.
-We both wanted scarf these down, and again with the single plate, it was not clear how to conduct the meal-swap.
+We both wanted to scarf these down, and again with the single plate, it was not clear how to conduct the meal-swap.
 We ended up inventing the "chip-swap",